 So I decided to go with the flow.
 Embrace the crazy.
 And add some Easter designs.

 I spent the weekend coloring.
 All in the name of the Etsy shop to create a colorful banner to complement my new Easter jar designs.
 And I truly enjoyed it.
 The adult coloring.
 It was just me and my Prismacolor Premier Colored Pencils and a few graphic design pages I made and printed out.
 And colored …

 Paper Banner DIY: How To Make Instructions

-I started with some graphic design pages I printed out onto copier paper (you can get my free printable by clicking here).
+I started with some graphic design pages I printed out onto copier paper (you can get my free printable by clicking here; I also have a free printable of the banner triangle template that you can find by clicking here).
 I colored using my Primacolor Premier Colored Pencils, focusing on an area that would fit my paper banner triangle shape.

 Then I cut out triangles of my colored graphic banner designs.

 And hung them using baker’s twine and mini clothespins.

 Now they’re a perfect backdrop for my new Easter jars (introduced at the Etsy shop here):